KimlyTor/Conversion/README.md

 Display the dollars, quarters, dimes, nickels, and pennies that the customer should receive in return.
 In order to avoid roundoff errors, the program user should supply both amounts in pennies (for example 274 instead of 2.74).

-Edit the file *Change.java* included in the workspace.